-Approximately 4-5 hours per week are devoted to didactic seminars.
+Approximately 4-6 hours per week are devoted to didactic seminars.
 Seminars vary in length depending on topic.
 All interns are required to attend the didactic seminars.
 The following seminars are offered to interns:

-- Assessment Seminar

-- Cultural Competency Seminar

-- Inpatient Group Psychotherapy Seminar
+Assessment Seminar Cultural Humility Seminar Inpatient Group Psychotherapy Seminar

-- Individual Psychotherapy Seminar
+Individual Psychotherapy Seminar

-- Forensic Psychology Seminar
+Forensic Psychology Seminar

-- Professional Development Seminar

-- Psychopharmacology Seminar
+Psychopharmacology Seminar

-- Supervision Seminar
+Supervision Seminar

-- Ethics Seminar
+Ethics Seminar

+Professional Development/Administrative Meetings

 Interns are also encouraged to attend DBH-sponsored educational opportunities, those offered by other SEH training departments such as Psychiatry Training, and those sponsored by local associations such as The District of Columbia Psychological Association.
-Interns are also welcome to attend continuing educational activities sponsored by the SEH Department of Psychology.
+Interns are also welcome to attend continuing educational activities sponsored by the SEH Department of Psychology (e.g. Grand Rounds).